shreya2057/Axios/README.md

 Firebase is a comprehensive platform developed by Google that provides a wide array of services for building web and mobile applications.
 It offers Realtime Database, Firestore, Authentication etc.

+Axios is a popular JavaScript library that enables you to make HTTP requests from browsers.
+It provides a simple and intuitive way to interact with APIs and perform various HTTP requests.

 ## Connecting Firebase to React

 ### Creating Firebase project